Boosting Work Extraction in Quantum Batteries via Continuous Environment Monitoring

 where the upper bound is the daemonic ergotropy, given by the ensemble average of the ergotropy of the conditional states, $\overline{\mathcal{E}}\equiv \mathbb{E}[\mathcal{E}]$.
 As shown in Refs.~\cite{francica2017daemonic,morrone2023}, the daemonic ergotropy is constrained by $\mathcal{E}(\rho_B) \le \overline{\mathcal{E}}\le E(\rho_B)$, namely it cannot exceed the battery’s total energy $E(\rho_B)$ (which we set equal to zero in the ground state) and remains at least as large as the ergotropy of the unconditional state $\mathcal{E}(\rho_B)$, demonstrating how daemonic protocols allow one to extract energy even from the passive part of the state.

 In general, different types of measurements lead to different forms of stochastic master equations, depending on the specific measurement operators involved.
-In the following we will assume the initial state of the system to be pure and a unit-efficiency measurement, such that the conditional evolution remains confined to the manifold of pure states and leads to the following Stochastic Schrödinger Equation (SSE).
+In the following we will assume the initial state of the system to be pure and a unit-efficiency measurement (see End Matter for details on the inefficient measurement case), such that the conditional evolution remains confined to the manifold of pure states and leads to the following Stochastic Schrödinger Equation (SSE).
 In the case of continuous photo--detection (PD) on the environment, one obtains the following SSE \cite{wiseman2009quantum, albarelli2024}, (from now on we assume $\hbar=1$):

 where $\ket{\Psi^{(c)}_{B,C}(t)}$ is the conditional battery--charger state at time $t$ and the jump operator $\hat{c}$ depends on the specific system under consideration; $\text{d}N_t$ denotes a Poisson increment, which takes values $0$ (no detection) or $1$ (detection), and which is fully determined by its average value $\mathbb{E}[dN_t]= \langle \hat{c}^\dagger \hat{c} \rangle_t \,dt$ (we denote with $\langle\hat{A}\rangle_t = \bra{\Psi^{(c)}_{B,C}(t)} \hat{A} \ket{\Psi^{(c)}_{B,C}(t)}$ the average value of an operator on the conditional state at time $t$).